i05nagai/memorandum/language/english_speaking.md

 * harmony
     * in harmony
         * It's important for different races to live in harmony.
+* harmonious
+    * music
+        * having a pleasnt tune or harmony
+    * pleasant
+        * frinedly and peaceful
+    * having different parts of that are combined in a pleaing way
+        * a harmonious blend of colors
 * assimilate
     * to become part of a community or culture
     * Many immigrants find it difficult to assimilate into a foreign culture.